mbonessi77/WCACompAnnouncement/README.md

 # WCA Comp Announcement Notifications

-This is going to be an open source project that allows you to receive email alerts when competitions are announced in your country!
-A simple web application running on NodeJS and Google Cloud
+Web application that consists of a client and a server.
+A user will enter their email address and select the country they want to be notified for when new competitions are available.

+Server is written in NodeJS and uses express, MongoDB, and runs on Google Cloud.